hyperjumptech/monika/docs/src/pages/guides/notifications.md

 Monika will send notifications to you whenever [alerts](https://hyperjumptech.github.io/monika/guides/alerts) are triggered, e.g., when the response status of a probed URL is not [2xx success code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success) ([status-not-2xx](https://hyperjumptech.github.io/monika/guides/alerts#1-http-code)).

-At this moment, Monika these are supported channel of notifications (You can use just one or more):
+At this moment, Monika support these channel of notifications (You can use just one or more):

 1. SMTP
 2. Webhook